The hits just keep coming, in the form of more unwelcomed six-legged visitors whose real home is across the oceans.

 The brown marmorated stink bug is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
 Native to China and east Asia, the insect has been traveling west since being first discovered in Pennsylvania in 2001.

 Its name is well-deserved.
-When smushed or stepped on, the brown marmorated stink bug emits a strong, creature you'd invite into your Wauconda house, right?
+When disturbed or stepped on, the brown marmorated stink bug emits a strong, odor guaranteed to wrinkle your nose.
+Probably not a {visitor you'd invite into your Wauconda home, right?

 Fortunately, the brown marmorated stink bug hasn't arrived in large numbers in Wauconda or Wisconsin.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.

-Farmers dislike them for more than their stink.
+Farmers abhor them for more than their odor.
 The stink bug feast on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.

 The Asian invasive has a cousin that is native to the United States.
-The insect looks a lot like the brown marmorated version, except the colors of their undersides are different.
+The brown stink bug looks a lot like the brown marmorated version, except the colors of their undersides are different.
 We somehow doubt you'll get that far identifying them, though.